violetwee/zkAsk/README.md

 ## Audience/Participant

 - list AMA sessions that are paused/active (ie. ready for audiences to join)
-- join a public session or enter access code to join a secured AMA session
+- join a public session or enter access code to join a private AMA session
 - post a question to an AMA session
 - vote on other audience's questions